Darryl Tapp: Coaching career

 On December 13, 2019, Tapp returned to Virginia Tech as a co-defensive line coach.
 He joined the San Francisco 49ers as an assistant defensive line coach on February 11, 2021.
 Tapp was hired as the defensive line coach of the Washington Commanders on February 15, 2024.
+Following the hiring of Daronte Jones as the team's defensive coordinator and Jones' choice to hire Eric Henderson as the new defensive line coach, Tapp was demoted to assistant defensive line coach in February 2026.

 Personal life

 Tapp has been long-time friends with former NFL defensive back DeAngelo Hall since childhood, the two having gone to the same school from elementary school throughout college and being teammates.